AM1897/Projects/JIN23/06-APIer och webservices 45 YH/01-Socket/README.md

-# Chat Server och Klienter
+# Chat Server and Clients

-## Beskrivning
+## Description
-Detta projekt implementerar en enkel chatserver och två klientapplikationer.
-Servern koordinerar meddelanden mellan klienterna, vilket möjliggör kommunikation mellan dem via servern.
+This project implements a simple chat server and two client applications.
+The server coordinates messages between clients, enabling communication between them via the server.

-## Förutsättningar
+## Prerequisites
-- Java Development Kit (JDK), rekommenderad version är JDK 21 eller senare.
+- Java Development Kit (JDK), recommended version is JDK 21 or later.
-- Maven, för att bygga och hantera projektberoenden.
+- Maven, for building and managing project dependencies.

 ## Installation
-- Klona projektet från dess Git-repositorium: `git clone [https://github.com/AM1897/YH/tree/main/JIN23/06-APIer%20och%20webservices%2045%20YH/01-Socket]`
+- Clone the project from its Git repository: `git clone [https://github.com/AM1897/YH/tree/main/JIN23/06-APIer%20och%20webservices%2045%20YH/01-Socket]`
-- Byt till projektkatalogen: `cd [Projektkatalogens namn]`
+- Switch to the project directory: `cd [Name of the project directory]`
-- Bygg projektet med Maven: `mvn clean install`
+- Build the project with Maven: `mvn clean install`

-## Användning
+## Usage
-- För att starta servern, kör.
+- To start the server, run.
-- För att starta klienterna, kör.
+- To start the clients, run.
-- När klienterna är igång, kan användare skriva och skicka meddelanden till varandra genom servern.
+- Once the clients are running, users can write and send messages to each other through the server.

-## Bidrag
+## Contributions
-- Bidrag till projektet är välkomna.
-Skapa gärna en pull-förfrågan eller öppna ett problem via Git-repositoriet.
+- Contributions to the project are welcome.
+Please feel free to create a pull request or open an issue via the Git repository.

-## Licens
+## License
-- Specificera den licens du vill använda för ditt projekt, till exempel MIT, GPL, etc.
+- Specify the license you wish to use for your project, for example, MIT, GPL, etc.